harrison-anth/single_msi_legacy/README.md

-# Intratumoral heterogeneity in microsatellite instability status at single cell resolution
+# Intratumoral heterogeneity in microsatellite instability at single cell resolution

 ### Information about the author(s) of this code:
 Name(s): Harrison Anthony